-Relax and detoxify your body and enjoy the many health benefits an infrared sauna provides such as glowing skin, increased cardiovascular health and a better night sleep.
+Relax and detoxify your body and enjoy the many health benefits an infrared sauna provides such as glowing skin, increased cardiovascular health and a better nights sleep.

 A traditional steam sauna uses heat to warm the air, which in turn warms your body.
 An infrared sauna heats your body directly without warming the air around you.
-Our range of Infrared Saunas operate at lower temperatures, making it a gentler method for people who can't tolerate the heat of a conventional sauna, while still getting the array of health benefits included.
+Infrared Saunas operate at lower temperatures, making it a gentler method for people who can't tolerate the heat of a conventional sauna, while still getting the array of health benefits included.